wso2/docs-devant/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

 ## Troubleshooting

 When Devant enables scale-to-zero by default, it will configure the readiness probe with some default values.
 However, in some cases, you may observe that your first request responds with a 503 status code.
-To overcome these behaviors, fine-tune the readiness probe in the **DevOps** → **Health Checks** view to match your application's needs.
+To overcome these behaviors, fine-tune the readiness probe in the **Admin** → **Health Checks** view to match your application's needs.